-9. LHS 2015-2020 Priority - Housing, Health and Social Care
+9. LHS 2015-2020 Priority / Housing, Health and Social Care

-- 9.1 The LHS 2015-2020 contains a priority for housing, health and social care, providing two outcomes for the delegated functions of housing support and housing adaptations.
-Section 6.4 previously outlined how other parts of the LHS 2015-2020 will contribute to health and social care outcomes.
-Activities around the delegated function of garden care are delivered according to criteria for the scheme and budget availability. - 9.2 The LHS 2015-2020 outcome plan for housing, health and social care as provided in Appendix 2.
-Overall success of the LHS priority for housing, health and social care will be measured in 2020 by an increase in the number of independent living solutions provided.
-This will be achieved through general and specific milestones relating to each outcome, as follows: - Mapping current housing provision for older people and vulnerable adults to identify what is being provided within the health and social care localities. - Developing and implementing a training plan for front-line housing staff around housing, health and social care integration. - Reviewing opportunities for single shared assessments across housing, health and social care services, and introducing a housing options approach for information and advice provision to older people. - Regularly reporting the client groups receiving housing support and adaptations services against the equality profile of the general population. - Reviewing the priorities and budget for the Fife Council garden care scheme to ensure that assistance continues to be targeted at those in most need of the service.
+9.1 As a response to the housing need and demand highlighted for Fife, the LHS 2015-2020 includes priority for housing, health and social care, and two outcomes for the delegated functions of housing support and housing adaptations.
+Paragraphs 6.2-6.4 of this document also outline how other parts of the LHS 2015-2020 will contribute to health and social care outcomes.

+9.2 The LHS 2015-2020 outcome plan for housing, health and social care is provided in Appendix 2.
+Overall success of this LHS priority will be measured in 2020 by an increase in the number of independent living solutions provided.
+This will be achieved through delivering specific milestones and improvements relating to each outcome, including:

+- Mapping current housing provision for older people and vulnerable adults to identify what is being provided within the health and social care localities. - Developing and implementing a training plan for front-line housing staff around housing, health and social care integration. - Reviewing opportunities for single shared assessments across housing, health and social care services, and introducing a specific housing options approach for older people. - Regularly reporting the client groups receiving housing support and adaptations services against the equality profile of the general population. - Reviewing the priorities and budget for the Fife Council garden care scheme to ensure that assistance continues to be targeted at those in most need of the service.